LittleLittleCloud/Agent-ChatRoom/README.md

 - **Extensible**: Create your own agents and integrate them into the chatroom.

 ## 🚀 Quick Start
-We provide the following quick-start templates to help you get started quickly.
-More templates will be added in the future.
-You are also welcome to contribute your own templates.
+We provide the following quick-start configuration to help you get started quickly.
+More configurations will be added in the future.
 - [Powershell-Chatroom](https://github.com/LittleLittleCloud/Powershell-ChatRoom): chat with `ps-gpt` and `ps-runner` to help you write and run PowerShell scripts.

 ## 🌐 Server mode